JUNNETWORKS/42-fractol/README.md

 # Fractol

-Fractol is one project of 42 cursus.
+Fractol is one of the projects in 42 cursus.

 ## References